 Jökusárlón is Iceland's largest glacier lagoon and deepest lake.
 Here, hundreds of enormous icebergs break free from a glacier tongue and slowly cruise their way towards the ocean.
-To add further to the beauty of this location, seals can often be found swimming in the waters.
+Seals can often be spotted swimming in the waters.

 Adjacent to the glacier lagoon is the Diamond Beach, where some of these icebergs wash up on the black sands where they glisten in the low sunlight like precious gemstones.

-If travelling in April, September or October, you have the chance to start this day with an exploration of an ice cave in Mýrdalsjökull, called the Katla ice cave.
-If travelling between November and March, you can finish the day with a visit to the crystal ice caves, underneath Vatnajökull glacier.
+If traveling in September or October, you will start this day with an exploration of an ice cave in Mýrdalsjökull, called the Katla ice cave.
+If traveling between November and March, you will finish the day with a visit to the crystal ice caves underneath Vatnajökull glacier.

-On your sixth day, you will explore one of the most remote and untouched regions of Iceland, the Eastfjords.
+On your sixth day, you will explore one of Iceland's most remote and untouched regions, the Eastfjords.

 The Eastfjords are defined by their sparkling bays, quaint fishing villages, and dramatic mountains.
 They are also notable for their wealth of wildlife.
 Reindeer can be seen roaming in herds in this region after running wild in the summer up in the highlands, and the waters are pregnant with seabirds.

-On Day 7, you will be travelling northwest to explore the Lake Mývatn region where you'll find the sites Námaskarð Pass and Dimmuborgir lava fields.
+On day seven, you will be traveling northwest to explore the Lake Mývatn region, where you'll find the sites Námaskarð Pass and Dimmuborgir lava fields.

 The former is a geothermal area filled with bubbling mud pools and steaming fumaroles.
-The ground has been coloured with the minerals from the ground, giving the whole area an otherworldly look.
+The ground has been colored with minerals, giving the whole place an otherworldly look.

 Incredibly geology can be found nearby at Dimmuborgir, otherwise called 'the Lava Fortress' due to its scale and formation.
-This location was used in the Game of Thrones series to represent Mance Raider's Wildling camp, and in Icelandic folklore, is said to be the home of the ‘Yule Lads', or the thirteen Icelandic Santa Clauses.
+This location was used in the Game of Thrones series to represent Mance Raider's Wildling camp.
+Dimmuborgir is home to the 'Yule Lads', or the thirteen Icelandic Santa Clauses in Icelandic folklore.

 You will then spend the night in Akureyri.

-On your eighth day, you will continue from Iceland's unofficial northern capital to the quaint village of Hauganes, one of the most picturesque and scenic settlements in the north.
-Here, you will have the opportunity to partake in one of two exciting tours.
+On your eighth day, you will continue from Iceland's unofficial northern capital to the quaint village of Hauganes, one of the most picturesque settlements in the north.

-The first option is whale watching.
-Hauganes is home to one of the oldest whale watching operators in Iceland, leaving you in expert hands as you embark off shore in search of these gentle giants.
+Hauganes is home to one of the oldest whale watching operators in Iceland, leaving you in expert hands as you embark offshore searching for these gentle giants.
 With over twenty cetacean species in Icelandic waters, you're sure to be amazed by these animals in their wild habitat.

-Alternatively, you could choose to visit the Beer Spa, known not only for its unique approach to luxurious relaxation, but also its prized restaurant and bar.
-For foodies, this is one stop you will not want to miss.
-Your final stop of the day will be at the fifteen metre high rock stack, Hvitserkur, known as the "Troll of the Northwest" thanks to its animal-like stance over the ocean.
+Your next stop of the day will be at the 49-foot (15-meter) high rock stack, Hvitserkur, known as the "Troll of the Northwest" thanks to its animal-like stance over the ocean.

 You will spend the night in Borgarnes.

-On Day 10, you will have the opportunity to immerse yourself in the wonders of the Snæfellsnes Peninsula.
-This region is often called 'Iceland in Miniature', as it has a wide array of different sites along its 90-kilometre stretch.
+On day nine, you will have the opportunity to immerse yourself in the wonders of the Snæfellsnes Peninsula.
+This region is often called 'Iceland in Miniature', as it has a wide array of different sites along its 56-mile (90-kilometer) stretch.

 The most notable feature of the peninsula is Mount Kirkjufell, a pyramid-shaped peak with a picturesque adjacent waterfall.
-You will stop by this impressive feature to capture its beauty, and that of the nearby waterfall, on film.
+You will stop by this impressive feature to capture its beauty and the nearby waterfall on film.

 You will stop at the picturesque Djúpalónssandur beach where, after following a path through free-standing lava pillars, you will find a beautiful stretch of shoreline filled with smooth black pebbles and the remains of a trawler that perished in the ocean some 50 years ago.

-Snæfellsjökull, the glacier and volcano that sits at the tip of the peninsula, forms a magnificent backdrop to many surrounding sites.
+Snæfellsjökull, the glacier and volcano at the peninsula's tip, forms a magnificent backdrop to many surrounding sites.
 This glacier has inspired literature for centuries, most notably in Jules Verne's 'Journey to the Centre of the Earth', and is now protected within a National Park of its own name.

-If you wish to have your very own subterranean adventure, you can opt for a tour to Vatnshellir cave, a 200-metre long lava tube which reaches 35 metres underground.
-You'll follow a path that melted lava created thousands of years ago, seeing the strange rock formation and colourisation it left behind.
+If you wish to have your very own subterranean adventure, you can opt for a tour to Vatnshellir cave, a 656-foot (200-meter) long lava tube which reaches 115 feet (35 meters) underground.
+You'll follow a path that melted lava created thousands of years ago, seeing the strange rock formation and colorization it left behind.

 After a day packed full of adventure, you will return to Reykjavík.